microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 In this lab, you will build on what you accomplished in [Lab 1: Creating a SaaS Offer in Partner Center](../lab1-create-pc-offer/README.md).
 You will deploy a landing page and integrate it with your Partner Center SaaS Offer, enabling publishing of the offer and purchasing the offer in the **Preview** stage of the publication pipeline.

+> **Completion of this lab is required for the following labs in the series to work properly.**

 For this lab you will need the following.

 1. An offer configured in [Partner Center](https://partner.microsoft.com/en-us/dashboard) as per Lab 1